 Therefore the peace agreement did not end tension and fighting within the Kivu Provinces.
 While in particular many Mai-Mai group leaders felt underrepresented in the national army and formed a willing base for new rebel groups (Stearns 2012), the radical wing of the RCD - led by Laurent Nkunda - defected from the army and launched an attack on Bukavu, the capital of South Kivu in 2004.
-In 2006, the Nkunda-led insurgency was transformed into the CNDP militia, which benefitted from Rwandan support and was regularly in battle with government troops.
+In 2006, the Nkunda-led insurgency was transformed into the CNDP militia, which benefitted from Rwandan support and was regularly in battle with government troops4.
 It is believed that one key motivation for the Nkunda-led insurgency was to maintain power within the Kivus, where the national elections showed devastating results for the political wing of RCD (Stearns 2010).
-The CNDP sees itself as a stronghold of Tutsi interests in the DR Congo, where the Banyamulenge population and Rwandan Tutsi immigrants repeatedly faced severe oppression.
+The CNDP sees itself as a stronghold of Tutsi interests in the DR Congo, where the Banyamulenge5 population and Rwandan Tutsi immigrants repeatedly faced severe oppression.
 Nevertheless the CNDP cannot be seen as a pure representative of the Rwandan government in the Kivus, as it follows own interests that sometimes differ from the planned strategies in Kigali.

 In response to the CNDP domination in the Kivus, another rebel group formed, mainly as a result of a unification of existing Mai-Mai militias as well as Hutu forces.
 This new group called PARECO operated with government support against CNDP (Stearns 2012).
 Also radical Hutu forces, organised as FDLR, operated from the Kivus against Rwanda.
 Despite various peace talks and attempts to integrate these forces into the national army, the situation remains tense with numerous rebel groups of various sizes being still active in the Kivus.
 In addition, integration into the national army did not fully dissolve all these fractions.
-As maintaining parallel structures was often a pre-condition of army-integration demanded by b Banyamulenge is a commonly used term for ethnic minorities of Tutsi origin in the eastern DRC.
+As maintaining parallel structures was often a pre-condition of army-integration demanded by the rebels, their structures and networks survived within the army and led to parallel command structures (UNGoE 2011).
+In addition, 20 years of conflict in the Kivus formed a generation of traumatised victims of violence and a large group of people who have no realistic perspective of integrating themselves into a regular life and for whom "fighting has become a way of life" (Stearns 2012).

-&lt;sup>4 CNDP is the precursor of M23, the rebel group that took Goma, the capital of North Kivu, in autumn 2012.
+4 CNDP is the precursor of M23, the rebel group that took Goma, the capital of North Kivu, in autumn 2012.